Showing posts with label granddaugher. Show all posts

 Day 1: Sunday, September 23, 2007

-We left Muscle Shoals, Alabama at 7:45 A.M. and arrived at London Corbin Airport in London, Kentucky Airport at 10:25 A.M. to leave for Delaware.
-The airport is at Address 566 Hal Rogers, Dr. London, Kentucky.
+We left Muscle Shoals, Alabama, at 7:45 A.M., arrived at London Corbin Airport in London, Kentucky, at 10:25 A.M., and then left for Delaware.
+The airport is at Address 566 Hal Rogers, Dr., London, Kentucky.

-He is a pilot of a small 4-seated airplane.
+He is a pilot of a small 4-seater airplane.

-Hubby removes the screws so the wheelchair would fit.
+Hubby removes the screws so the wheelchair will fit.

-The pilot has six children; two of his children are in college.
+The pilot has six children; two are in college.

-The pilot dropped us off in London, Kentucky, where we took another flight in a small 6-seated jet.
+The pilot dropped us off in London, Kentucky, where we took another flight in a small 6-seater jet.

 This pilot was very business-oriented.

-He and his wife are both pilots and do a lot of flying for Angel Flights.
+He and his wife are both pilots and fly a lot for Angel Flights.

 She is to call back when we land in Delaware.

-I am on Weight Watchers, I have used 12 points today.
+I am on Weight Watchers, and I have used 12 points today.

 For the day, I have eaten two protein bars, one Yoplait, one banana, one apple, salad, water, and a soda.